ChuyangYeyoung/BlackBottle/SYSTEM_OVERVIEW.md

 ## Conclusion

-This offline data system provides a robust foundation for local data storage and offline access in the dYdX web application.
+This offline data system provides a robust foundation for local data storage and offline access in the Black Bottle web application.
 The system is:

 - **Production Ready**: Fully functional with error handling
 - **Well Documented**: Comprehensive guides for all use cases